JefftheDoggo/Binyan-Notes/content/_index.md

 enableToc: false
 ---

 Hello!
-I’m [[About me|Binyan]], this is my website of notes from Obsidian, which Bajay suggested I make.
+I’m [[Other/About me|Binyan]], this is my website of notes from Obsidian, which Bajay suggested I make.
 Thank you Bajay.
 If something seems off in this website, it was probably Bajay or Edward who did it.
 Thank you to [Bajay](https://baju-s.toomwn.xyz/) and [Edward](https://github.com/eddietheed) for being a massive help in setting this up!

 > [!info] Subjects
 >